odriverobotics/ODrive/docs/interfaces.md

 Some GPIO pins can be used for PWM input, if they are not allocated to other functions.
 For example, you must disable the UART to use GPIO 1,2.
 See the [pin function priorities](#pin-function-priorities) for more detail.

 Any of the numerical parameters that are writable from the ODrive Tool can be hooked up to a PWM input.
 As an example, we'll configure GPIO4 to control the angle of axis 0.
-We want the axis to move within a range of -2 to 2 radians.
+We want the axis to move within a range of -2 to 2 turns.

 1. Make sure you're able control the axis 0 angle by writing to `odrv0.axis0.controller.input_pos`.
 If you need help with this follow the [getting started guide](getting-started.md).
 2. If you want to control your ODrive with the PWM input without using anything else to activate the ODrive, you can configure the ODrive such that axis 0 automatically goes operational at startup.
 See [here](commands.md#startup-procedure) for more information.